jkelleyrtp/cargo-debugger/README.md

 This will launch your cargo build with the vscode debugger attached.

+Currently, we only support `cargo rustc` equivalents.
+We also only launch with the code-lldb debugger for vscode.
+If you'd like to use another editor or debugger, feel free to contribute!

 ## Tips

 - Make sure your target executable has debug symbols.
 Release builds won't have them.
 Some custom profiles won't either.
 - You can create aliases to cargo-debugger configurations your `.zshrc` or `.bashrc` to make it easier to launch your executables.
+- We use the format outlined here for deep-link urls. https://github.com/vadimcn/codelldb/blob/master/MANUAL.md#debugging-externally-launched-code

 ## License